forksbait/whatsappdocs/pages/exports/custom-exports.md

 ## Authentication

 Calls to the Custom Export API require an _api_key_ query string parameter to be passed with each request.
-API Keys are generated on a per-user basis, are permanent, and calls using an API Key are only allowed from devices with known IP addresses.
+API Keys are generated on a per-user basis and are permanent.

 ## Third Party Access